Relintai/pandemonium_engine_docs/tutorials/physics/using_area_2d.md

 (and therefore a `CollisionObject2D` type), so we'll connect the `body_entered` signal.

+Note:
-.. note:: If you're not familiar with using signals, see `doc_signals` for
+ If you're not familiar with using signals, see `doc_signals` for
           an introduction.

 gdscript GDScript